Coexistence between humans and nature

 Vallisaari is the most diverse nature destination in the metropolitan area.
 A record-breaking number of species tell a tale of coexistence between humans and wildlife.
 For the past decades, Vallisaari and Kuninkaansaari have remained in a natural state.

-Vallisaari is also home to 1,000 butterfly species.
+Vallisaari is also home to 1,000 butterfly species and moth species.
 More than a hundred of these are threatened or rare species.
 Vallisaari serves as a stepping stone for many southern species, offering them, in the island's sunbaked meadows and stands of hardwood, conditions similar to those found in Central Europe.
 For example, the plumed prominent (Ptilophora plumigera) thrives on the island.
 In the sandy soil of the sun-baked meadows, beetles scuttle that are normally found on beaches, including the sand weevil (Philopedon plagiatus).

 The island's common alder (Alnus glutinosa), aspen (Populus tremula), and thickets of bird cherry (Prunus padus) provide cover for lush vegetation, in which icterine warblers (Hippolais icterina), thrush nightingales (Luscinia luscinia) and Blyth's reed warblers (Acrocephalus dumetorum) sing their song.
 After sunset, badgers (Meles meles) crawl out of their setts, and bats (Chiroptera) and eagle-owl (Bubo bubo) take wing.